-The most well-known Dia de los Muertos flower is the marigold or cempasuchil.
+Among the number of Dia de los Muertos flowers customarily used in the tradition, the most well-known is the marigold, also called the cempasúchil.
 Marigolds are circular flowers with layered, bowl-shaped petals that come in various shades of yellow, orange, and red.
 Any variety, or a mix of varieties, can be seen on Dia de los Muertos, but the most traditional variety is the Aztec marigold.
 This variety has larger, more spectacular flowers and grows much taller than other varieties.
 Their longer stems make them excellent to use as cut flowers, while the larger blooms provide more and larger petals for scattering.

 Another flower that is sometimes included is chrysanthemums.
 Unlike marigolds, there is no particular variety of chrysanthemum associated with the holiday, but there is a color.
 White chrysanthemums specifically are used, while other colors are not.

 However, any color of gladiolus is acceptable.
 These flowers grow on tall stems shaped like spikes or swords and come in a wide array of colors.
 This makes them excellent accent flowers!
 Purple gladiolus are especially striking when paired with the bright golds of marigold, while a pink gladiolus softens the arrangement.